Koriukivka massacre: The massacre

 On the morning of 1 March 1943 an SS unit came to Koriukivka from Shchors.
 Koriukivka was sealed off.
 Initially, the Germans tried to huddle all residents in the village's center.
 When some residents, anticipating the forthcoming killings, had tried to escape, the Germans started to enter all houses, shooting down every occupant.
 Those who were huddled in the village's centre were shot down in the village's largest buildings, the restaurant and the theater.
 In the restaurant, about 500 people were killed.
-Five of them managed to survive.
+Five of the civilians huddled at the restaurant managed to survive.
 An order to shoot down all Koriukivka residents who had escaped to neighboring settlements was issued.

 According to historian Dmytro Vedeneyev, the massacre was committed by SS and collaborationist auxiliary police.
 The number of perpetrators of the massacre is estimated at 300–500.
 5,612 victims of the massacre remain unidentified.

+According to the documents released from Russian archives on request of the Ukrainian Institute of National Memory in 2011, the perpetrators of the massacre were the soldiers of the Hungarian 105 light infantry division under command of general-lieutenant Zoltan Algya-Pap, in cooperation with a Schutzmannschaft bataillon of local collaborators, for which he was tried in 1947 and sentenced to labor camps.
+The order was issued by Lt Col. Bruno Franz Bayer, the commandant of the 399th field commandant's office (Konotop District) in the occupied territory.